 Stone Soup Community Press, Inc Submission Guidelines

 We want protagonists of all colors, all ages, all economic statuses, all shapes and sizes, all abilities and health status.
 We want stories that don't necessarily have a traditional HEA ending.
-We want protagonists who identify as straight, bisexual, transgender, confused, questioning, experimenting, not into labels, etc. so long as they are in or pursuing a lesbian relationship if an intimate relationship is featured in the story.
+We want protagonists who identify as straight, bisexual, transgender, confused, questioning, experimenting, not into labels, etc. so long as they are in or pursuing a woman loving a woman relationship if an intimate relationship is featured in the story.

 We are looking for diversity in our authors as well.
 Your sexual orientation, gender identity, color, economic status, health status, etc. doesn't matter so long as you've written a well-crafted and compelling story.